axyr/silverstripe-externaldata/README.md

 https://github.com/silverstripe/silverstripe-restfulserver

-This examples just connects local to Director::absoluteBaseURL() . 'api/v1' and quries the RestDataObject table
+This examples just connects local to `Director::absoluteBaseURL() . 'api/v1'` and queries the RestDataObject table

 The **ExternalMySQLDataObject** example uses also the RestDataObject table.
-You need to set the static $remote_database_config variable with the correct database credentials.
+You need to set the static `$remote_database_config` variable with the correct database credentials.

 ## function getID()
 The ExternalDataObject still requires an ID value for you external records to make CRUD work.
 Some datasources, like MongoDB, allows an object to be the unique identifier, and an identifier might also be a string.
-Use this method to convert your external datasource unique identifier to a $this->ID value.
+Use this method to convert your external datasource unique identifier to a `$this->ID` value.